 The first loop on the constraints builds the polytope while the second loop on the variables contracts the domains, without loss of solution, by calling a Simplex algorithm twice per variable.
-When embedded in an interval B&B for constrained global optimization, X-NewIter is modified to also improve the lower bound of the objective function (i.e., 2n+1 calls to the Simplex algorithm).
-Heuristics mentioned in [3] indicate in which order the variables can be handled, thus avoiding in practice to call 2n times the Simplex algorithm.
+When embedded in an interval B&B for constrained global optimization, X-NewIter is modified to also compute a lower bound of the objective in the current box: an additional call to the Simplex algorithm minimizes an X-Taylor relaxation of the objective on the same polytope.

+Heuristics mentioned in [4] indicate in which order the variables can be handled, thus avoiding in practice to call 2n times the Simplex algorithm.